trishullab/bayou/README.md

 ```
 As before, run train.py with -h for details about the config file.

-If you are using the trained word embeddings while training the BED network, copy the trained embeddings directory into the directory specified by --save (default `save`) with the name "embed_\<evidence type\>".
-For example, if you are using trained word embeddings for javadoc, copy it to the directory `save/embed_javadoc`.
+If you are using the trained LDA embeddings while training the BED network, copy the trained embeddings directory into the directory specified by --save (default `save`) with the name "embed_\<evidence type\>".
+For example, if you are using trained word embeddings for keywords, copy it to the directory `save/embed_keywords`.

 #### Synthesizer
 Suppose that the trained model is in a folder `trained`.
 Run the server to load the trained model into memory.
 The server will listen to a pipe (here `bayoupipe`) for inference queries: